 - Please take note that the purpose of this assessment is to determine your actual skill level and place you into the proper mathematics course.
 Failure to take the assessment honestly could lead to you being placed into a course for which you are not prepared and cause you difficulty in succeeding; not just in this course but in subsequent courses.

 - There is no schedule of test dates.

 - Students may begin to take their assessments whenever they wish to do so, from the moment they receive the instructions.

 - The last date students may complete an assessment is identified below; at least one day before the first day of classes.

-- No assessments should be taken within the first two weeks of the semester.
-Any assessments taken during that time will be applied to the next semester.
+- No assessments may be taken within the first one to two weeks of the semester.

 How to register for the assessment

 - You must register to be sent your instructions and log in credentials for ALEKS.

 - Do not follow these instructions if you have previously registered.
 See the notice to students at the top of the page.

 - For new students starting Fall 2023, placement test registration will be done through Orientation.
 Please do not register on your own at this time.